bombasticSlacks/Aspirant/Game/Character-Development.md

 * Passive - just does something all the time for you.
 * Elective - gives you a new ability/option you can use at will.
 * Power Based - Requires spending [Power](Stats#Power) to activate.
-* Per Downtime - Very powerful abilities that can only be used once before resting in a city.
+* Once Per Downtime - Very powerful abilities that can only be used once before resting in a city.

 #### Basic Level Training
 Basic training should fundamentally be known by any practitioners of the training school.